Course Descriptions - Science

 N.B.
 This course, upon successful completion, fulfills the science requirement for secondary school graduation; however, it does not qualify as a science Prerequisite for many university programs.
 Students who wish to take this course should ensure that they will meet the requirements of any post-secondary programs they are considering.

-The topics and issues explored in Science and Technology 11 can be many and varied.
+The topics and issues explored in Science for Citizens 11 can be many and varied.
 Students will learn to distinguish between fact and opinion as they study scientific and technological topics that have a direct bearing on society, and more specifically on themselves.
-Topics may include such diverse subjects as human biology, environmental science and technology in the home and workplace.
+Topics may include such diverse subjects as human biology, environmental science, and technology in the home and workplace.
 The specific course of studies will be announced by the instructor.

 LIFE SCIENCE, CHEMISTRY, PHYSICS